 - GDPR animation: Likely lawful basis for research

-- GDPR Guidance note 3: Consent in research and confidentiality - covering the likely lawful basis for research, consent in research (and confidentiality) as well as England's national patient opt-out programme
+- GDPR Guidance note 3: Consent in research and confidentiality - covers lawful basis and England's national patient data opt-out programme

-- GDPR preparation: Guidance note 2 is now withdrawn, Guidance Note 3 supersedes it.
-Guidance note 1 (PDF, 55KB) - know what personal data you hold
+- Guidance note 1 (PDF, 403KB) - know what personal data you hold